 What We Grow

 People are often surprised to learn that grapes can be successfully grown in Wisconsin.
 We planted cold hearty varietals such as Marquette, Marechal Foch, Frontenac Gris, Prairie Star, and Niagara.
 They are thriving in the sandy loam soil here.
-In addition, we have an Elderberry Orchard because Tom makes an amazing Elderberry Wine.
-Our grapevines need to grow a couple years yet before we begin to harvest and make our own estate wines.
-While we are waiting, we are serving wines that are purchased through our Beverage Distributors.
+Each fall, we harvest and sell our grapes to WI Wineries.